Paritosh7/trade-reads-backend-app/README.md

 # TradeReads Backend

-This is the backend API and real-time messaging server for the TradeReads book exchange platform.
+This is the backend web application for the TradeReads book exchange platform.
 It is built with Django, Django REST Framework, and Django Channels, providing robust APIs for user management, book listings, wishlists, and real-time chat.

+---

+## Related Project

+- [TradeReads UI (Frontend)](../trade-reads-frontend/README.md) — The Next.js React frontend for this backend.

 ---